-The ADM1066 has a fault latch for recording faults.
+The ADM1069 has a fault latch for recording faults.
 Two registers, FSTAT1 and FSTAT2, are set aside for this purpose.
 A single bit is assigned to each input of the device, and a fault on that input sets the relevant bit.
 The contents of the fault register can be read out over the SMBus to determine which input(s) faulted.
-The fault register can be enabled or disabled in each state.
+The fault register can be enabled/disabled in each state.
 To latch data from one state, ensure that the fault latch is disabled in the following state.
-This ensures that only real faults are captured and not, for example, undervoltage conditions that may be present during a power-up or power-down sequence.
+This ensures that only real faults are captured and not, for example, undervoltage conditions that can be present during a power-up or power-down sequence.

-The ADM1066 also has a number of status registers.
+The ADM1069 also has a number of status registers.
 These include more detailed information, such as whether an undervoltage or overvoltage fault is present on a particular input.
 The status registers also include information on ADC limit faults.
 Note that the data in the status registers is not latched in any way and, therefore, is subject to change at any time.

-See the AN-698 Application Note at www.analog.com for full details about the ADM1066 registers.
+See the AN-721 Application Note for full details about the ADM1069 registers.